Keywords: exobiology, astrobiology, cosmology, life in the Universe, entropy and life, physical constants

 This NASA site defines the Exobiology project, and offers links to the Exobiology Program, NASA, Space Science, Solar System Exploration, the Space Science Division at Ames, and other related web pages.
 Information is also provided for upcoming events, an Astrobiology Workshop, and the Mars mission, such as the exopaleontology -- the search for fossils -- of the Mars Pathfinder.

 SETI, the Search for Extraterrestrial Intelligence , was first brought to light when the Voyager missions were sent to search the outer planets.
 The Voyagers have since continued their flight beyond the Solar System with information about we humans here on Earth.
 The SETI Institute is still continuing its search.
 At this website you will find the Project Phoenix, the SETI Institute, SETI information, educational resources, FAQs, news, how you can help, and links to other related sites, NASA sites, scientific organizations, and research related to SETI.

-You don't pay more, we just get a commission -- Click here to see more advertisers.
+You don't pay more, we just get a commission -- Click here to see more advertisers and specials.